imapp-pl/gas-cost-estimator/docs/report_stage_ii.md

 In section **Estimation Method** we describe the proposed measurement and estimation method.
 In section **Validation** we elaborate on the procedure of validating the results.
 In section **Results** we provide the results obtained in various environments and discuss them in the context of an alternative gas schedule.
-In section **Tooling** we briefly describe the tooling prepared to generate and analyze data, and refer the reader to the respective source code. **TODO** this section?

 ### Motivation